Home » Mexico » Juarez Safety 2023: How Safe is Juarez for Travel?

 Volcanic Eruption Information and Precautions

-Ciudad Juarez is not situated nearby active volcanoes and is thereby not vulnerable to eruptions.
+Ciudad Juarez is not situated near active volcanoes and is thereby not vulnerable to eruptions.

 The closest active volcanoes to Juarez are Popocatepetl and Colima — however, they are hundreds of kilometers away from the city in central and western Mexico.